I am interested in how animal phenotypes are shaped by ecology and the physical constraints of the environment.

 My research typically investigates how jaws and teeth are shaped by prey and how body shapes are influenced by habitat.

 I take a comparative and integrative approach to my science.
 I combine experimental methods, high-speed videography, and field work to characterize animal behavior and ecology.
 I use high-resolution bio-imaging techniques like CT-scanning

 to visualize anatomy and often apply biomechanical models to describe function.
 Lastly, I use phylogenetic comparative methods to put variation into context and

 to better understand how traits change over evolutionary time.

-Below are some of my current projects and collaborations.
+Below are some of my current research areas.

 Salamander Locomotor Biomechanics